davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 The [Org Shape](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_shape_intro.htm) feature allows you to create a scratch org whose basic shape (features, settings, edition, limits, and licenses) matches a production org.
 While this capability is more likely to be useful for end users building packages to install in their production orgs, it can also be used by ISVs to support building managed packages with org-shape dependencies that are difficult or impossible to reproduce using other tools, such as licenses and limit increases that aren't exposed using the scratch org feature framework.

-An Org Snapshot goes even beyond Org Shape to include all of the customization in the org -- not just the basic shape elements like features and settings.
-Only Org Snapshots can address a handful of particularly thorny problems, like the one discussed below with required Record Types on sObjects owned by dependency packages.
-(Record Types aren't part of the Org Shape).
+An Org Snapshot goes even beyond Org Shape to include all of the customization in the org &emdash; not just the basic shape elements like features and settings.
+Only Org Snapshots can address a handful of particularly thorny problems, like the ones discussed below.

 Org Shapes and Org Snapshots can help address environmental dependencies that are otherwise impossible to satisfy, making it possible to build 2GPs that couldn't exist without them.
-But both strategies also increase the extent to which the package pipeline depends on opaque artifacts -- the shape or snapshot -- which cannot be reviewed, diffed, or even inspected in source control.
+But both strategies also increase the extent to which the package pipeline depends on opaque artifacts &emdash; the shape or snapshot &emdash; which cannot be reviewed, diffed, or even inspected in source control.
 That facet exacerbates the difficulty of fully defining a package's dependencies, and for that reason I encourage using them for managed packaging only to solve specific problems.

----

 There are a handful of environmental dependencies that are difficult or impossible to satisfy with a typical scratch org definition file.
 Licenses that aren't available in the feature framework, or configuration that isn't exposed to the Metadata API, can sometimes be addressed with Org Shape.